Instructors

 Mrs. Lolene Love

-Lolene Love is married to Dr. Alan Love and has homeschooled their four children (two of whom are now in college) through all of their school years.
+Lolene Love is married to Dr. Alan Love and has homeschooled their four children (two of whom are now college graduates!) through all of their school years.
 She graduated from Cornell University in Ithaca, NY with a BA in Biology, specializing in Animal Anatomy and Physiology.
 While in college she played lacrosse and participated in Marine Corps ROTC.
 Along the way, she studied linguistics, Spanish, and three semesters of calculus.
 After college she lived in Romania for one year and then served with Campus Crusade for Christ for eleven years.
 In addition to math, she loves grammar, Latin, and the materials from the Institute for Excellence in Writing.
 She has taught children other than her own for many years and enjoys the fun and energy of students in the middle grades.

 Mrs. Julie Monseth